Best Software Development Outsourcing Companies of 2026: 11 Firms Ranked

 EPAM Systems is a 55,000+ employee global engineering services company headquartered in Newtown, Pennsylvania, founded in 1993.
 EPAM’s heritage is Eastern European engineering quality married to US public-company governance (NYSE: EPAM).
 The firm is strongest in large-scale enterprise modernization, financial services platform engineering, and complex distributed product delivery for Fortune 500 buyers.

 EPAM is the “upgrade” option from N-iX or Andersen for buyers who want comparable engineering quality at far greater scale — with the corresponding cost premium.
-Worth noting: EPAM is itself an alumnus pipeline for Uvik’s founding team.
+Worth noting: EPAM is itself an alumnus pipeline for Uvik Software’s founding team.

 Andersen is a 3,500+ engineer software services firm with delivery teams across Poland, Belarus, Ukraine, and other Central and Eastern European hubs.
 Founded in 2007, the firm operates a high-volume team-augmentation model serving enterprise buyers including Siemens and Ryanair.
 Andersen’s strength is scaled delivery capacity at competitive European rates; its trade-off is a generalist model less suited to deep specialism in any single stack.